 - Product bundling is a good way of cross-selling.
 Retailers can bundle up similar kinds of products at a discounted price.
 Moreover, If you are the customer pushing to unbundle the package, asking for a price breakdown is almost always to your favor.
 The choice is a good thing for you.

 - One most common approve is ‘would you like fries?’ approach while buying a burger.
 Including fries and cold-drink with a burger is cost-effective for the customers & also an approach increasing your AOV.

 Amazon has shown how effective the marketing of related products can be.
 Suggesting items to customers based on what they have bought, what other customers have bought, what customers have recently viewed, you may also like section and more.

 It is very important to examine your products & the nature of your customers in order to have the most out of it.
-If the products in the ‘related products’ section are not relevant to what the customer is looking, it is of zero worth.
+If the products in the ‘related products’ section are not relevant to what the customer is looking for, it is of zero worth.
 Learn your customer’s behavior of shopping and know what products go with what.
-This could be easily learned from your history of sales on your store.
+This could be easily learned from your history of sales in your store.

 Implement it right and make your revenue grow by maximizing the potential value of each purchase.

 Many give these two terms the same definition but they are slightly different.

 Related products appear in the product description page and these products are meant to be purchased in addition to the one that the customer is viewing.